 Lilac, violet… the gangs all here with this glistening display of iridescent purple shades.
-Deeper violet is contoured in the crease, while the light, glittery lilac steals the show placed perfectly right on the lids.
+Deeper violet is contoured in the crease, while the lighter lilac steals the show placed perfectly right on the lids.
 Ofra Cosmetics Eyeshadow in "Ultra Violet" is the perfect shade for the lid color.

 Brighter Is Better